-I lost a baby
+I lost my baby 30 years ago

 Shelley writes about the need for empathy, understanding and sensitive language.